akersh-s/sample-skill-nodejs-sauce-boss/content/2-prereqs/c-backend.md

 ![Updating the **index.js** file](/images/a0-e11_12_create-index.js.gif)

-**14.** Click on the **package.json** file.
+**14.** Double-click on the **package.json** file.
 Copy the following JSON, and replace the existing contents of the file by Pasting.
 Click Save.

 **package.json.**